breadrock1/XmlRpcHelper/README.md

 ## What is WordPress?

 Wordpress one of the most famous and popular CMS.
-This managment system allow comfortable creating, editing and monitoring any own websites.
+This management system allow comfortable creating, editing and monitoring any own websites.

 ## What is xmlrpc.php in WordPress?